Hellooo! What’s up? ☀

 Here are some ideas:

-Personal goals (Where and how do you want to live your ideal life?
+- Personal goals (Where and how do you want to live your ideal life?
 What do you value the most between work and family?
-How would you change in your life now?)
+How would you change your life now?)

 Bonus tip: The best way to reach your goals is to share them with your friends and family.
 Indeed, according to Prof. Gail Matthews of the Dominican University of California, over 70% of participants who tell each week their entourage about their progress, achieved their goal.
 Those who kept their resolutions for them had only 35% to meet their goals.